 - Community Service (Finding your area of service).

 Certainly, other programs offer some of these resources; but, one of the unique features of our enrichment plan is that most of the activities take place on campus during regular class time.
 We understand that you are already sacrificing a significant amount of your personal time to earn your MBA.
 Parker-PEP enables you to take advantage of high value-adding services, resources and enrichment opportunities without having to give up even more personal time.
-Parker-PEP activities, typically guest speakers, workshops/seminars and experiential activities, are scheduled throughout our five semester MBA program.
+Parker-PEP activities, typically guest speakers, workshops/seminars and experiential activities, are scheduled throughout our four-semester MBA program.

 The Parker Professional MBA Program in Savannah has three components: foundation, curriculum and extracurricular activity program.
 The four cornerstones of our program are ethics, integrity, honesty and professionalism.
 That’s our foundation.
 An example of how that impacts our curriculum is that every required course has one or more course objectives that focus on at least one of those cornerstones.
 The curriculum is built on a four skill set competency framework whose goal is to strengthen your competencies in four key skill sets: digital and analytical skills, business skills and environmental awareness, leadership skills and people skills.

 Digital skills refer to the ability to find, evaluate, utilize, share and create content using information technologies and the Internet.
 Analytical skills refer to the ability to collect and analyze information, problem-solve and make decisions.